 I hope you can see clearly that Quick Home Websites is nothing but a rebranded version of Instant Profit Sites.

 Technically speaking, Quick Home Websites is not a scam.
 You see, a fraud is happening when someone tricks you into handing over your hard-earned money without giving you something in return.

 If you pay $37, you’ll get a ClickFunnels training course in a video format.
-The training is not God knows what but it can work.
-So, it’s not a scam in question.
+The training is not the best thing you’ll get for 37 bucks, but it could work.
+So, it’s not a pure scam in question.

 You see, the funnel is designed to trick you into buying this offer without a second thought.
 Moreover, the creator guides you from sale to sale like a pro.
 He banks commissions every time someone purchases the products he recommends.
 Not to mention, these costs are not advertised openly.

 Also, the training itself is not complete, which is enough for me to conclude this story.